katrinafyi/comp4403-notes/Shift-Reduce Parsing.md

 An **LR(1) parsing item** is of the form $[N \to \alpha \bullet \beta, T]$, made up of an LR(0) parsing item and a _lookahead set_ of terminal symbols $T$ (possibly containing $\$$).
 This indicates that $N$ is currently being matched in a context where $T$ can follow $N$.

+The lookahead set can be thought of as a context-aware follow set.

 ## LR(1) parsing items

 An **LR(1) parsing automaton** is a set of states, where each state has a set of LR(1) parsing items.
 The initial state's kernel item is $[S' \to \bullet S, \left\{ \$ \right\}]$ because only EOF can validly follow the start symbol.